Announcement

 We've been selected to present as part of the conference's showcase of financial technology companies solving coordination problems in capital markets.

-Our presentation focuses on how Cyphr became readiness infrastructure for modern small business capital—not by building better software, but by building the missing primitive that the entire ecosystem depends on.
+Our presentation focuses on how Cyphr became readiness infrastructure for modern small business capital—not by building better software, but by building the missing primitive that the entire ecosystem depends on, our methodology, and progress as a company.

 Why MIT Sloan

-The MIT Sloan FinTech Conference isn't just another demo day.
-It's an academic and industry forum that examines how infrastructure actually gets built in fragmented markets.
+Unlike most industry conferences, The MIT Sloan FinTech Conference is an academic and industry forum that examines how infrastructure actually gets built in fragmented markets.

 The questions they're interested in exploring: